Tuition and fees

 If your grant or scholarship exceeds qualified tuition and related expenses, it may be taxable and therefore reportable to the Internal Revenue Service (IRS).
 Qualified tuition and related expenses are defined as tuition and fees required for enrollment or attendance and fees, books, supplies, and equipment required for courses and instruction.

 You should direct questions concerning the taxability of a grant or scholarship to the IRS or a qualified tax consultant.
-See the IRS web site FAQ on Taxable Income: Grants, Scholarships, Student Loans, Work Study for more information.
+See the IRS web site FAQs for more information.

 If I leave school, do I need to return financial aid?

-Financial aid recipients who withdraw from the University may be required to return a portion of their Title IV funds, Title IV-funded living expense, and non-Title IV grant and scholarship aid.
+Financial aid recipients who withdraw from the University may be required to return a portion of their Title IV funds, Title IV-funded living expenses, and non-Title IV grant and scholarship aid.